maximeraafat/BlenderNeRF/README.md

-# Blender $\times$ NeRF
+# Blender x NeRF

-**Blender $\times$ NeRF** is a Blender add-on for creating virtual datasets, leveraged by an AI to synthesize images from unseen viewpoints.
+**Blender x NeRF** is a Blender add-on for creating virtual datasets, leveraged by an AI to synthesize images from unseen viewpoints.
 The constructed datasets can directly be utilised for training and testing a *Neural Radiance Field ([NeRF](https://www.matthewtancik.com/nerf))* model, yielding AI predicted images in a matter of seconds.

 This quick and user friendly tool attempts to narrow the gap between the artistic creation process and state-of-the-art research in computer graphics and vision.